fastmail/authentication_milter/README.md

 Authentication Milter
 ---------------------

-A PERL implemtation of email authentication standards rolled up into a single easy to use milter.
+A Perl implementation of email authentication standards rolled up into a single easy to use milter.

 This milter verifies using the following standards.